 Last news in Fakti

-Hungary: Bulgaria is one step closer to becoming a full Schengen member
+Hungary: Bulgaria is one step closer to becoming a full member of Schengen

 Romania and Bulgaria could fully join the Schengen area in January 2025, Hungary said today and added that the final decision will be taken next month at the meeting of EU interior ministers, Reuters reported.